[Last updated 29th December, 2018]

 It’s not uncommon for doctors to skip over TSH testing if they do not believe there is a thyroid issue.

-Fortunately, there is reliable way to measure TSH yourself with a home-testing kit.
+Fortunately, there is reliable way to measure thyroid stimulating hormones yourself with a home-testing kit.
 It’s FDA approved to be as accurate as a blood draw test, and results are sent direct to you by email or phone call.

 Click here to take a look on Amazon (aff link).